justeat/OpenRastaSwagger/README.md

 You can specify required headers in your `IConfigurationSource` by calling

-	SwaggerGenerator.Configuration.AddRequiredHeader("Some-Default-Header-For-Swagger-UI", "Some-Value");
+	SwaggerGenerator.Configuration.AddRequiredHeader("Some-Name", "Some-Value");

 ## Alternative root paths

-You can change the uri that the swagger-ui metamodel is generated at by modifying the static property `SwaggerConfiguration.Root` before calling RegisterSwagger();
+You can change the uri that the swagger-ui metamodel is generated at by modifying the static property `SwaggerGenerator.Configuration.Root` before calling RegisterSwagger();

 ## Grouping

 Two grouping methods for your resources are provided

-	* GroupByUri - the default, configured by calling SwaggerConfiguration.GroupByUri();
+	* GroupByUri - the default, configured by calling SwaggerGenerator.Configuration.GroupByUri();
-	* GroupByResource - configured by calling SwaggerConfiguration.GroupByResource();
+	* GroupByResource - configured by calling SwaggerGenerator.Configuration.GroupByResource();